Prevent starving babies by safely and humanely excluding wildlife

 Here is why trapping and relocation of wildlife is not humane:

-When you trap and relocate, orphaned babies are left to suffer
+When you trap and relocate, orphaned babies are left behind to suffer

-Separating mothers from their litter has horrific consequences.
+Separating mothers from their litter has life and death consequences.

-Baby animals like raccoons, squirrels and skunks rely entirely on their mom’s care for the first few months of their lives.
-During this time, moms leave the den in search of food for their babies.
+Baby animals like raccoons, squirrels and skunks rely entirely on their mother’s care for the first few months of their lives.
+During this time, mothers leave the den in search of food for their babies.

-When a foraging mom is trapped and relocated far away from her home territory, her babies are left behind and face dying of starvation.
+If a foraging mother is trapped and relocated far away from her home territory, her babies are left behind and face dying of starvation.
+Similarly, if a one-way door is installed and the mother can exit , but the babies cannot, they will face a similar fate.

 Urban wildlife species like raccoons and squirrels keep multiple dens in their home territory.

-When humane exclusion methods are used to remove them from your property (instead of trapping and relocation), the mothers will simply take their babies with them to a different den site.
+When humane exclusion methods that give mothers time to get their babies (such as mild humane harassment) are used to remove them from your property (instead of trapping and relocation), the mothers will simply take their babies to a different den site.
+Of course it is important to check that no babies are left behind before the old den site is closed off.

 When you trap and relocate, animals face the dangers of unknown territories